lappsgrid-incubator/galaxy-ansible/README.md

 <u>IP Address</u>.
 The setup at some point requires you to define an available floating IP address.
 To get such an address you go to [https://iu.jetstream-cloud.org/](https://iu.jetstream-cloud.org/) and select "Project > Network > Floating IPs", then pick a IP address that is not mapped to a fixed IP address.
 You can also do this with the openstack command which is added when you installed the openstack client:

+> Note that the `openstack` command works only after you **sourced** the openrc shell file.
+Also, sourcing the file affects only the current shell session.
+If you open a new terminal tab/window and want to use openstack command there, you need to source the file again in the new session.)

 ```bash
 $ openstack floating ip list
 ```